Kitchen Cabinet Doors FAQ

 I have really small drawer fronts, will they have the same detail as the doors?

-Why do you make two-piece doors where there is flat center panels?
+Why do you make two-piece doors where there is a flat center panel?

 In our opinion, a two-piece door is a better product than the traditional method of pocketing or machining out the center panels.
-Our method produces doors that allow for easier finishing, are less prone to warping, and provide a more stable finished product.
+Our method produces doors that allow for a higher degree of sanding detailed edges, are less prone to warping, and provide a more stable finished product.

 What is hinge boring and on-centre measurements?

-Hinge boring refers to the 35mm holes that are drilled into the back of a door to accommodate the cup of a concealed hinge.
+Hinge boring refers to the 35mm holes that are bored into the back of a door to accommodate the cup of a concealed hinge.
 We bore hinge holes at a standard measurement of 3.75” On-Centre.
 This means that the hinge hole will be drilled 3.75” from the top of the door to the centre of the top hinge hole and 3.75” from the bottom of the door to the centre of the bottom hinge hole.
+We can bore for hinges at a different location should you require it, just let us know on your order.
+A sketch of the back of a cabinet door showing hinge bore locations along with descriptive text of on-center measurements.

 Why can’t I just install my new hinges in the same spot as my old ones?